KWSO COVID-19 UPDATE 1/28/21 - KWSO 91.9

-The COVID-19 Community Update reported 22 people with active COVID-19 receiving daily monitoring by Tribal and IHS staff and 43 close contacts receiving daily monitoring.
+The COVID-19 Community Update reported 21 active cases of COVID-19 on the reservation with 24 close contacts receiving daily monitoring.

 - 78 people have been hospitalized due to COVID-19